fsharp/fslang-design/RFCs/FS-1053-span.md

   1. You can declare `val mutable`.
 The compiler knows about that and uses it to infer that the struct is readonly/immutable.
   2. Mutable fields can be hidden by signature files
   3. Structs from .NET libraries are mostly assumed to be immutable, so defensive copies aren't taken
-  4. You can do wholesale replacement of the contents of the struct through `this <- v` in a member
+  4. You can do wholesale replacement of the contents of the struct through `this <- v` in a member  (see above)

-  In practice 2, 3 and 4 don't deeply affect the correctness of F# code, they just means that you can trick the compiler into thinking that a `let x = S(...)` binding for such an "odd" struct is immutable when it is actually mutable.
-This is not normally a problem in practice.

-  For (4) we make a change to make the `this` parameter be `readonly` when the struct type has no mutable fields or sub-structures.

 * Note that F# doesn't compile
 ```